timescale/docs.timescale.com-content/update-timescaledb/upgrade-pg.md

 Each release of TimescaleDB is compatible with specific versions of PostgreSQL.
 Over time we will add support for a newer version of PostgreSQL while simultaneously dropping support for an older versions.

-When the supported versions of PostgreSQL changes, you may need to upgrade the version of the **PostgreSQL instance** (e.g. from 10 to 12) before you can install the latest release of TimescaleDB
+When the supported versions of PostgreSQL changes, you may need to upgrade the version of the **PostgreSQL instance** (e.g. from 10 to 12) before you can install the latest release of TimescaleDB.

 To upgrade PostgreSQL, you have two choices, as outlined in the PostgreSQL online documentation.